owntheweb/static-nextjs-blog/posts/2010/brain-dump-from-drupalcamp-colorado-2010.md

 **[Flag](https://drupal.org/project/flag)** Flag was used to "flag" or "star" events I wanted to attend in my Drupalcamp Colorado schedule.
 I list it here because it will be a perfect addition to Space Foundation event schedules, making them personalized.

 **[jQuery UI](https://drupal.org/project/jquery_ui)** Adding jQuery UI to Drupal allows the ability to add great JavaScript controlled tabs, accordion menus, and other elements that would be more complicated without the module.
 More information about jQuery UI can be fount [here](https://jqueryui.com/).
-A great example showcased in [Ken Woodworth](https://twitter.com/kenwoodworth)'s session, 'Enhancing Drupal Interfaces with JavaScript and Flash', is [Adaptive Learning Mechanism](https://www.adaptationlearning.net/).
+A great example showcased in [Ken Woodworth] *-link archived-*'s session, 'Enhancing Drupal Interfaces with JavaScript and Flash', is [Adaptive Learning Mechanism](https://www.adaptationlearning.net/).
 Check out the accordion menu on the right of the home page.

 **[jQuery Update](https://drupal.org/project/jquery_update)** On a related note, jQuery Update does what it says.
 It updates the Drupal built-in version of jQuery to a newer version.
 The newer version is required for many jQuery widgets and Drupal modules out there.